For the Best Corned Beef and Cabbage You've Ever Had, Try This Simple Trick

-To make a cheesecloth bag, fold a large square of cheesecloth into 2 to 4 layers.
+To make a cheesecloth bag, fold a large square of cheesecloth into two to four layers.
 Heap the spices in the center of the cloth and gather up the corners to meet in the middle.
-Close up the bag with kitchen twine, making sure there are no gaps for the spices to escape through.
-When your corned beef and cabbage is finished cooking, remove the bag with a slotted spoon and discard.
+Close up the bag with kitchen twine, making sure there are no gaps for the spices to escape.
+When your corned beef and cabbage is finished cooking, remove the bag with a slotted spoon ($7; amazon.com) and discard.

 If you don't have any cheesecloth hiding somewhere in your pantry, it's easy enough to find at your local supermarket, or online at Amazon.